THE BEST ROAD BIKE WHEEL UPGRADE OPTIONS

 A 23C tire on a 19C or narrower wheel – best speed.
 If you’ve chosen this set-up, crits, road races or TTs and triathlons are probably your passion, deeper aero wheels are probably your preferred hoops and comfort is further down your list of what matters though there are plenty of wheelsets in this width that will be plenty comfortable to start without the need for a wider tire.

 I’ve written mostly about rim and tire width developments in this section.
-As of this writing, there has been little new in the other parts that make up a rim brake wheel – the hubs and spokes – that have caught my attention.
-There are things going on, like wider spacing between the hub flanges where spokes are attached, but I just haven’t seen much data to determine how much of a difference they make in the performance of the wheelsets.
+In recent years, there has been little new in the other components that make up a rim brake wheel – the hubs and spokes – that have caught my attention.
+There are things going on, like wider spacing between larger radius hub flanges where spokes are attached, but I just haven’t seen independent data that shows how much stiffer a wheelset becomes with these changes.

 You’ll also find wider rims with the same width between hub flanges to make for a bigger angle for the spokes running between them.
 And you’ll see wheels with great distance between the hub flanges or larger diameter flanges that also make for bigger angles.
 All of this theoretically creates more laterally stiff wheels, something that should be welcome for heavier and stronger riders.